Rikatob/csgobank/README.md

 * [x] Vault publisher to transaction history.
 * [x] Restructure project package structure.
-* [x] Float problems with int, cant be feks 0233 that indicates 0,0233.
+* [x] Float problems with int cant be feks 0233 that indicates 0,0233.
-      Total value in vault should not be field but a method.
-Should it be in Vault or VaultService?
+      The Total value in vault should not be field but a method.
+Should it be in Vault or service?

 * [ ] TODO's.
   * [x] VaultController.